philipturner/swift-colab/Documentation/PercentDirectives.md

 %include FILEPATH
 ```

-- Doesn't include a file twice, clarify what that means with an example, explain why it does that
+- Doesn't include a file twice, clarify what that means with an example, it does that for exclusivity of type objects.
+LLDB allows re-declaring of symbols, which is fine for local variables but not for type objects which get overwritten.

 ## `%install`
 ```